DIaLOGIKa-GmbH/pcb_constant-current-driver/README.md

 ### Comparison

-Therea re many off-the-shelf LED driver modules available.
+There are many off-the-shelf LED driver modules available.
 One of them, the [Meanwell LDD700LS](https://www.meanwell-web.com/content/files/pdfs/productPdfs/MW/LDD-l/ldd-l-spec.pdf) was used here as a refernce point.
 When supplied with `36V` at `700mA` and a LED forward voltage of `14V`, it seems to have an efficieny of `87%`.
 Even in our worst case scenario our driver is more efficient.

 ![meanwell LDD700LS efficiency](assets/ldd700ls_efficiency.png)
 _(LDD700LS driver module efficiency [fig 3, page 4])_